-The Mystery Shopping Providers Association (MSPA) is dedicated to improving service and promoting excellence in the mystery shopping industry.
-A fundamental aim of the important that information about mystery shopping services is accurately communicated to the business community and to the public, whilst complying with applicable government laws, regulations and ordinances.
+The Mystery Shopping Professionals Association (MSPA) is dedicated to improving service and promoting excellence in the mystery shopping industry.
+A fundamental aim of the Association is to ensure that standards are maintained.

+To improve the value, reputation and to stimulate the use of mystery shopping services, it is important that information about mystery shopping services is accurately communicated to the business community and to the public, whilst complying with applicable government laws, regulations and ordinances.